 The eligibility for hair transplant surgery depends on several factors, including the severity and extent of hair loss, the amount of donor hair available, your overall health and your expectations of the procedure.

 Generally, if you have Norwood 7 hair loss, you might still be eligible for hair transplant surgery, although the extent and success of the procedure will vary.
-A consultation with a qualified hair transplant surgeon will help to determine your eligibility.
+A consultation with an experienced hair transplant surgeon will help to determine your eligibility.

 - Your overall health